 Closed captioning is the visual display of the audio portion of video programming.
-Captioning provides access to individuals who are deaf or have hearing loss and is often used in places where it is difficult to hear a TV program, such as restaurants and exercise facilities.
+Captioning provides access to individuals who are deaf or have hearing loss and is often used in places where it’s difficult to hear a TV program.
 On January 12, 2012, the FCC adopted rules requiring captioned programs shown on TV to be captioned when re-shown on the Internet.
-These rules implement provisions of the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA).
+Those rules implement provisions of the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA).

 - Consumer-generated media (e.g., homemade videos) shown on the Internet are not required to be captioned, unless it has been shown on TV with captions.